mulias/No-Fear-Shakespeare-Lang/README.md

 - Add unary operator support to NFSP
 - Use comments to optionally specify play title, character descriptions, and act/scene titles.
+- When generating numbers use opinion-size-age-shape-color-origin-material-purpose order for adjectives